 Durham's investigation is much more extensive.

-This was the narrowest slice of the narrowest piece of this uh pie, so to speak.
+This was the narrowest slice of the narrowest piece of this pie, so to speak.

 I think it's the prelude.

-Now, I've I've been telling this audience, we uh look with pinpoint accuracy, I told you exactly what this report would do.
+Now, I've been telling this audience, we look with pinpoint accuracy, I told you exactly what this report would do.

 It was narrow in scope, limited to the memos, and there would be referrals, but no prosecution at this time.

-Um, if we do believe, as I believe, everything Joe is saying and and Jay is saying, um, then the big question is, well, will the FISA report by the inspector general be big, but even the Durham report on other things, the counterintelligence aspect of this, what did Barack Obama know when did he know it be the really big big issue?
+Now, if we do believe, as I believe, everything Joe is saying and Jay is saying, Then the big question is, well, will the FISA report by the Inspector General be big, but even the Durham report on other things, the counterintelligence aspect of this, what did Barack Obama know?

 Let me ask you both.

-That concerns me, especially before we get the Pfizer abuse inspector general report.
+That concerns me, especially before we get the FISA abuse Inspector General report.

 Joe.

-What John Durham is doing and what Bill Barr is doing, they this is this is really quite amazing.
+What John Durham is doing and what Bill Barr is doing, this is really quite amazing.

 They are circling through evidence in concentric circles around the former president of the United States.